esemsc-zz6024/median-house-price/README.md

 # median-house-price

 ## Project introduction
-This project is to predicting median house prices for different postcodes in the UK.
+This project is to predict median house prices for different postcodes in the UK.

 ## Challenge
 Since the distribution of median house prices is affected by geographical location and there is a huge gap between house prices in dataset.
 For example, there may be particularly high house prices in an area with low house prices.
 This will cause serious class imbalance.